 - Portable and easy to travel with

-- You need to switch to another method to do the toe, as the amount of stitches is too small to fit around the cord of this knitting needle
+- You need to switch to another technique to do the toe, as the amount of stitches is too small to fit around the cord of this knitting needle

-- It’s very rare for patterns to be written for this, so don’t expect too many
+- It’s very rare for projects to be written for this, so don’t expect too many

 - An acquired taste, you either love it, or it doesn’t work for you at all.